 - Client coverage under many extended medical plans

 - Be well-positioned for possible Counsellor Regulation in BC and other non-regulated provinces.

-- It can also possibly allow for easier entry into specific existing Colleges of Counselling (Alberta being one)
+- It can also possibly allow for easier entry into specific existing and potential Colleges of Counselling (Alberta being one)

 - Qualifies members to advertise in Psychology Today and Counselling BC.